Cairi-S/Welcome-Foolish-Mortals/README.md

 - Click on links for 'The Haunted Mansion' and 'The Walt Disney Company', ensuring they open to the appropriate web pages in a separate tab.

 - Reduce screen size to various mobile device to verify that the modal is responsive and the modal size and inner text responds appropriately at the relevant breakpoints.

+GAME PAGE

+Logo

+- Hover over logo and ensure there is no discernable change to the logo other than the pointer turning to a hand and the text changing color.

+- Click logo and ensure it links to the Home page.

+Navigation Bar

+- Repeated steps listed above.

+- Click on the mute sound icon and check it toggles between sound on and off icons.

+- Expand and reduce screen size to make sure the logo and navbar become centered and stack at the appropriate breakpoints.

 ### Bugs ###